twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TADVANCEDEDITFORM** – Edits a single naming field in the font.
 * **TANCHORMANAGERFRAME** and **TANCHORMANAGERFRM** (version 7.0 & above) – Used to manage anchors in the font if positioning data exists.
 * **TAUTOKERNEXFORM** (**TAUTOKERNINGFORM** in old versions) – Shows a dialog to automatically add kerning pairs to the OpenType layout tables (version 7.0 & above) or legacy kerning tables (version 1.0 until 6.5).
-* **TAUTOMETRICSFORM** – Shows a wizard to automatically generate metrics for glyphs.
+* **TAUTOMETRICSFORM** – Shows a wizard to automatically generate metrics for glyphs. **Fun fact:** The optical metrics adjustment user interface is same as in Scanahand.
 * **TAUTONAMEFORM** (version 5.0 until 6.5) – Shows a wizard to automatically change the naming fields of a font.
 * **TBASICEDITFORM** (**TADVANCEDNAMINGFORM** in version 3.0 until 6.5) – Used when editing a naming field or including additional naming fields in the font (replaced with `TFONTPROPERTIESFORM` in version 7.0 & above).
 * **TCHANGETAGFORM** (version 7.0 & above) – Shows a dialog to change tags in the font.
 * **TCHARACTERTOGLYPHINDEXMAPPINGFORM** (version 2.0 until 6.5) – Shows a dialog to map characters to glyph indexes.
 * **TCODEEDITORFORM** – Starts a utility to view or edit the OpenType feature code (**Code Editor** in `TOPENTYPEDESIGNERFORM`).
 * **TCODEPAGERANGEFORM** – Includes or excludes code pages to support in the font.
+If code page ranges are not set in the font (e.g. Noto Sans), then Windows will show the script selection as **Other**.
 * **TCOLORFORM** (old versions) – This dialog is not the Windows color selector.
 * **TCOMPOSITEGLYPHPROPERTIESFORM** – Shows a dialog to view or modify the composite glyph properties.
 * **TCONFIRMREPLACEDIALOG** (version 10.0 until 10.1.0.2272) – Confirmation dialog used when replacing.